NCERT Solutions for Class 12 Biology Chapter 2 (Human Reproduction) – Free PDF Download

 Answer:

 Seminiferous tubules are highly coiled structures present in testicular lobules.
-The seminiferous tubules are lined by two types of cells i.e. spermatogonia and Sertoli cells from inside.
-Spermatogonia are the male germ cells that form sperms through meiotic divisions followed by mitotic division, while Sertoli cells provide nutrition to the germ cells.
-The region outside the seminiferous tubules is called the interstitial space and it contains small blood vessels and Leydig cells.
-TheLeydig's cells secrete androgens.
+The seminiferous tubules are lined by two types of cells, i.e., spermatogonia and Sertoli cells, from the inside.
+Spermatogonia are the male germ cells that form sperm through meiotic divisions followed by mitotic division, while Sertoli cells provide nutrition to the germ cells.
+The region outside the seminiferous tubules is called the interstitial space, and it contains small blood vessels and Leydig cells.
+The Leydig cells secrete androgens.

 seminiferous tubules

-Q6 What is spermatogenesis?
+Q6.
+What is spermatogenesis?
 Briefly describe the process of spermatogenesis.

 Answer:

 Spermatogenesis is the process of the formation of spermatozoa from spermatogonia in the testes at the time of puberty.
-In this process, the spermatogonia present at the inner side of seminiferous tubules multiply by mitotic division and increase in number.
+In this process, the spermatogonia present at the inner side of the seminiferous tubules multiply by mitotic division and increase in number.
 Each spermatogonium contains 46 chromosomes.
 Spermatogonia form spermatocyte that undergoes meiotic division to produce secondary spermatocytes having 23 chromosomes.
 The secondary spermatocytes undergo 2nd meiotic division to form spermatids.
-The spermatids are transformed into spermatozoa by a process called spermiogenesis The sperm heads remain embedded in the Sertoli cells and are released from seminiferous tubules by the process of spermiation
+The spermatids are transformed into spermatozoa by a process called spermiogenesis.
+The sperm heads remain embedded in the Sertoli cells and are released from the seminiferous tubules by the process of spermiation

 spermatogenesis